In this section

 name

-Threat type (according to the Doctor Web classification)
+Threat name (according to the Doctor Web classification)

 String